Ruby Wu

 We made sure users got what they needed.
 By selecting the goals and services users are interested in, personalized recommendation will be shown on the feed and pushed to the top of the searching results.

-HIGHLIGHT 2
+HIGHLIGHT TWO

 Smart search

 We designed distinct color blocks and illustrations to help users easily identify the services they are seeking.
+Additionally, providing access to recent search allowed users to efficiently retrieve information they have looked for previously.

-HIGHLIGHT 3
+HIGHLIGHT THREE

 We identified the most important information for users, such as directions and items to bring before visiting.
+We also set different programs tailored to users, so people can set their personal goals and follow them based on their priorities.